alfredclwong/alfredclwong.github.io/_posts/2025-03-05-othello-gpt-1.markdown

 # Improvements

 The sprint was completed under pretty tight time constraints, so a lot of the decisions I made were suboptimal and the original conclusion was fairly lacklustre.
-After it ended, I made a few quick clean-ups that improve the quality of the results.
+After it ended, I made a few quick clean-ups that significantly improve the quality of the results.

 #### MOV probe

 Firstly, I replaced the (PEE-EE) probe with a new probe trained directly to target the $$latest\ move$$ (MOV).
+The probe was accurate across all layers.

 {% include image.html url="/assets/images/othello-gpt/l2_resid_mov.png"  description="Fig 17a.
 A sample residual stream input to L2H5 visualised in the (MOV) basis at each position." %}
 <figure class="image">